Homemade Sourdough Discard Pasta

 Do I have to use Semolina Flour in this pasta recipe?

-I think semolina flour gives the best results in this recipe.
+No. You don’t have to use only semolina.
+I think semolina flour gives really good results in this recipe.
 Semolina flour has a high protein content (about 13%) and is made from durum wheat.
 It is perfect for making pasta because of its high gluten content and it gives the pasta a nice yellow color.
-If you want to make this pasta without semolina, try substituting bread flour with a Tablespoon of vital wheat gluten.
+If you want to make this pasta without semolina, you can also substitute bread flour for ALL the flour in the recipe (you won’t need to use 00 flour).
+It works really well.

 Can you taste the sourdough in sourdough discard pasta?